-HISTORY: November 1, 2002 - Reformatted and revised policy to set out
+HISTORY: November 1, 2002 - Reformatted and revised policy to set out icome Continuity

-Vocational Rehabilitation -RE: Income Continuity
+RE: Vocational Rehabilitation - Income Continuity

-This policy deals with the payment of a rehabilitation allowance pending the assessment of a permanent disability award under section 23(3).
+This policy deals with the payment of a rehabilitation allowance pending the assessment of a permanent partial disability award.

-(1) To aid in getting injured workers back to work or to assist in lessening or removing a resulting handicap, the Board may take the measures and make the expenditures from the accident fund that it considers necessary or expedient, regardless of the date on which the worker first became entitled to compensation. ....
+(1) To aid in getting injured workers back to work or to assist in lessening or removing a resulting handicap, the Board may take the measures and make the expenditures from the accident fund that it considers necessary or expedient, regardless of the date on which the worker first became entitled to compensation.